-- An undergraduate GPA of at least 3.3 or equivalent in any major.
+- > An undergraduate GPA of at least 3.3 or equivalent in any major.
 The undergraduate degree must be obtained from a university recognized by AUB.
-An applicant is considered for admission on probation if s/he has attained a GPA between 3.0 and 3.3. - A personal interview for MHRM applicants who do not have work experience and/or when deemed necessary.
+Applicants are considered for admission on probation if they have attained a GPA between 3.0 and 3.3. - > A personal interview for applicants who do not have work experience and/or when needed.